devedse/DeveMazeGenerator/README.md

 * AlgorithmPrim (30%) (Not done)
 * AlgorithmPrimCenter (30%) (Not done)
 * AlgorithmHuntKill (30%) (Not done)

+The AlgorithmBacktrackSmartMemory only saves every junction in a maze when generating, at these junctions only the previous direction is saved, so only 2 bits are needed per junction.
+Junctions occur only every 50 steps, this reduces memory by about 50 times.
+Also this algorithm saves these with bitshifting, this reduces the memory usage even further to about 0.1%.

 ### InnerMaps (The way the maze is stored while generating)
 * BooleanInnerMap (Memory usage = n, Speed = 100%)